Llywelyn1282/earth-quiz/README.md

 * Create a contact page with either contact details or a booking form.

 ### User Story 7
+“As a user of the site I would like to be able to play quizzes of varying difficulties.”

+#### Acceptance Criteria
+* An easy, medium and hard quiz available for users to play.

+#### Tasks
+* Write multiple sets of quiz questions in varying difficulties.
+* A simple menu to choose difficulty.
+* Javascript functionality to summon different sets of question depending on that choice.

+### User Story 8
 “As an administrator for the site I want to be able to update the site and features quickly and easily.”

 #### Acceptance Criteria